MAXIORBOY/SurfaceShapeEstimator/README.md

 # Surface Shape Estimator is a program which allows to estimate a shape of the surface based solely on a collection of connections between two points on that surface.
 Data about a single connection store 3 informations: code names of a first and second point and Euclidean distance OR travel time between those points.

-## Important: If you use a travel time as a measurement, you have to make sure that the same speed was maintained during all travels and that the connection lines are straight.
+> :warning: **If you use a travel time as a measurement**: You have to make sure that the same speed was maintained during all travels and that the connection lines are straight.

 ## Implementation: To solve this problem the script ```main.py``` was created, which contains a class ```ShapeEstimator```.
 ```ShapeEstimator.__init__(self, connections_file_name, duplicate_data=False, point_details_file_name=None, color_definitions_file=None, optimized_points_file=None)```